 - Hard Disk > 64GB of storage and 9 GB of free disk space

 Possibilities of Fixing – Windows 11 Minimum System Requirements Issues

 The following table provides the basic requirements for installing Windows 11 on a desktop or laptop.
-If your device is similar to one of my devices that is 5-6 years old, then mostly these devices won’t support the TPM 2.0 chipset.
+If your device is similar to one of my 5-6 years old, then mostly, these devices won’t support the TPM 2.0 chipset.

-If your device does not meet these requirements, you won’t be able to install Windows 11 on your device.
-You can try to check what is the minimum system requirement that you are missing for Windows 11 support or not.
+If your device does not meet these requirements, you won’t install Windows 11 on your device.
+You can try to check the minimum system requirement that you are missing for Windows 11 support.

 You might be able to upgrade the hardware for some of the desktops and laptops.
 But you might want to consider purchasing a new Windows device with Windows 11 pre-installed.

 |Processor:||1 gigahertz (GHz) or faster with 2 or more cores on a compatible 64-bit processor or System on a Chip (SoC)|

 |Graphics card:||Compatible with DirectX 12 or later with WDDM 2.0 driver|

 |Display:||High definition (720p) display that is greater than 9” diagonally, 8 bits per color channel|